-If you purchased Table Top Pro or Art Pro and wish to seal you project with that product instead you can do so!
-Instead of following the standard instructions for the product apply a thin coating with a foam brush, paint brush or dip your piece in epoxy if that works best for you.
+If you purchased Table Top Pro or Art Pro and wish to seal your project with that product instead, you can do so!
+Instead of following the standard instructions for the product, apply a thin coating with a foam brush, paint brush or dip your piece in epoxy if that works best for you.
 Allow the epoxy to fully cure and note that in a thin coating the epoxy will take longer to fully cure than in a 1/8th inch coating as these products are typically used.
 The same process applies if you want to perform a seal coat with Low Viscosity (LV), FLAG or our Traditional Marine Resin.
-These can all be used as seal coats and the cure time will not vary as much as it will for the 1:1 coating systems.
+These can all be used as seal coats and the cure time will not vary as much as it would for the 1:1 coating systems.

 2:1 Non-Blushing System

 First things first.
 LV Resin and FLAG Resin are used exclusively in the MAS 2:1 Non-Blushing System.
-It includes, LV Resin, FLAG Resin and three non-blushing hardeners, Slow, Medium and Fast.
+It includes: LV Resin, FLAG Resin and three non-blushing hardeners, Slow, Medium and Fast.
 The mix ratio is 2 parts resin to 1 part hardener by volume, which makes these easy to mix in any shop.
 Both resins result in a clear, non-blushing, low-odor epoxy laminating system that can be used in a wide range of applications.
 This includes, but is not limited to, laminating, clear coating and bonding.
 You can add fillers like colloidal silica, cell-o-fill, wood flour and phenolic micro-balloons to make compounds for bonding, filleting, fairing or filling.

 About Low Viscosity Epoxy Resin

-As you can see the two resins are very similar, with the main difference being that LV Resin is, you guessed it, lower in viscosity than FLAG Resin.
+The two resins are very similar, with the main difference being that LV Resin is, you guessed it, lower in viscosity than FLAG Resin.
 But, what does low viscosity even mean?
 The viscosity of the resin is the thickness of the liquid and is typically measured in units called centipoise (cP).
 The viscosity spectrum goes from low viscosity, something like water (1 cP), to high viscosity, something more like molasses (10,000 cP).
 LV Resin has a viscosity similar to honey (1,000 cP).
 Moral of the story, LV Resin is thinner than FLAG Resin.

 About FLAG Epoxy Resin